Are you wondering how to get followers on Twitter without having to follow a bunch of other accounts, buy followers, or spend tons of money on ads?

 Millennials eat out more, love trying new products, and they’re always looking for unique experiences with brands and companies.

 In fact, the rise of the millennial generation has forever changed the world of marketing, from the strong focus on video to the rise of influencer marketing, and the emphasis on emotional connection.

-And according to recent research, 74% of the people who follow small and medium businesses on Twitter are following these businesses because they want updates on future products.
+According to recent research, 74 percent of people who follow small and medium businesses on Twitter are following these businesses because they want updates on future products.